RodrigoLucchin/sku-to-simple-product-bitrix24/README.md

     * Primeiro, execute o **`1.
 Add SKU Database`** para popular o banco de dados.
     * Em seguida, execute o **`2.
 Criar Itens Bitrix`** para criar os produtos no catálogo.
     * Se necessário, execute o **`3.
 Deletar Todos SKU`** para limpar os itens criados do catálogo do Bitrix24.

+---

+# EN/US

+# Catalog Synchronization Project with n8n, Supabase and Bitrix24

+This project contains a suite of three n8n workflows designed to perform a complete **ETL (Extract, Transform, Load)** and product (SKU) management operation between a source catalog system and a target catalog in **Bitrix24**.

+The solution uses a **Supabase** database as a *staging* (intermediate) area, which allows the extraction process to be decoupled from the loading process, offering greater control, resilience and auditability.

+## Technologies Used

+* **n8n:** The automation platform that orchestrates the entire data flow.
+* **Bitrix24 API:** The interface for interacting with the target product catalog, both for creation and deletion.
+* **Supabase (PostgreSQL):** Acts as an intermediate database to store, manage and track the synchronization state of each product.

+## Overview and Execution Order

+The project is divided into three distinct workflows, which must be executed in a specific sequence to ensure the process functions correctly.

+---

+### **Step 1: `1.
+Add SKU Database`**

+This is the first workflow of the process, responsible for **Extraction and Transformation (ET)** of data.

+* **Trigger:** **Manual**.
+* **Main Functionality:**
+    1. **Extraction:** Connects to a source catalog's API to fetch the list of products (SKUs), handling pagination to get all items.
+    2. **Enrichment:** Iterates over each individual product to fetch additional, detailed data, such as prices, images, and full descriptions, through complementary API calls.
+    3. **Transformation:** Structures and cleans all collected data into a standardized format.
+    4. **Staging:** Inserts formatted product data into a table in **Supabase**.
+This table will serve as the data source for the next step.

+---

+### **Step 2: `2.
+Create Bitrix`** Items

+This workflow is responsible for **Loading** data into the target system.

+* **Trigger:** **Manual**.
+* **Main Functionality:**
+    1. **Staging Reading:** Query the Supabase database to search for products that were inserted in Step 1, but that have not yet been created in Bitrix24 (identified by a flag, e.g. `created_new IS NULL`).
+    2. **Image Processing:** Checks if the product has an image.
+If so, the workflow downloads the file and converts it to **Base64** format, which is the standard required by the Bitrix24 API.
+    3. **Catalog Creation:** Iterates over each product and uses the Bitrix24 API (`catalog.product.add`) to create the item in the target catalog, sending all its details (including the image, if any).
+    4. **Status Update:** After successfully creating the product and adding its price, the workflow updates the corresponding record in Supabase (ex: `SET created_new = 'Y'`), marking it as "completed" to avoid future duplications.

+---

+### **Step 3: `3.
+Delete All SKU`**

+This is a **maintenance and cleaning** workflow, which can be used to reset the catalog.

+* **Trigger:** **Manual**.
+* **Main Functionality:**
+    1. **Reading Created Items:** Query Supabase and search for all products that were marked as successfully created in Bitrix24 (ex: `created_new = 'Y'`).
+    2. **Batch Delete:** Iterates over the list of products and makes calls to the Bitrix24 API (`catalog.product.delete`) to remove each one from the catalog.
+    3. **Status Update:** After deletion, update the record in Supabase (ex: `SET deleted = 'Y'`) to record that the action was completed.

+## Architecture and Core Logic

+The use of **Supabase as a staging database** is the cornerstone of this architecture.
+It functions as a persistent "queue" and ledger, allowing you to:
+* The extraction process (Step 1) can be performed independently of creation (Step 2).
+* If the creation of an item fails, it will remain in the database as "not created" and can be reprocessed without having to extract all the data again.
+* There is a clear record of which products were created, when and if they were deleted, facilitating auditing and maintenance.

+## How to Use

+1. **Configuration:** Ensure that Supabase and Bitrix24 API credentials are properly configured on the corresponding nodes in each workflow.
+2. **Execution:** Execute the workflows in the designated numerical order:
+    * First, run **`1.
+Add SKU Database`** to populate the database.
+    * Then run **`2.
+Create Bitrix`** Items to create the products in the catalog.
+    * If necessary, run **`3.
+Delete All SKU`** to clear the created items from the Bitrix24 catalog.